carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 > {: .solution}
 {: .challenge}

-## Filtered Stream
-Filtering collects tweets as they happen in realtime.
-We will do a filtered search later on.
-It's important to estimate how many tweets you might get via a filtered stream before you start, so that you know how long to run it.

 ## Recent Search

 This endpoint gathers the most recent 6 days of a search string that you pass to the API via twarc.
 Let's gather all the recent mentions of the UCSB Library.